yidingjiang/Action_Conditioned_GAN_demo/README.md

 # Action Conditioned GAN Demo
-Demo GIF of samples from action conditioned GAN
+Demo GIF of samples from action conditioned GAN.
+All predictions here are made by recursively sample 6 times from the generator network, which is equivalent of 12 frames into the future.

 **Samples with regular actions**: